52 mins 16mm color 2005 Mandarin/Minnanese/English

 I am intrigued with the whole problem of connotation and how film can – or cannot – deal with what’s happening, what’s not there.
 This is one of the things I find so interesting about 62 Years and 6500 Miles Between. - Judith MacDougall, Ethnographic Filmmaker & Visiting Fellow, Australian National University

-Taiwan Int’l Ethnographic Film Festival/Tour (Opening showcase), Hsin-Chu Image-Visual Museum, Kaoshiong Movie Library, Taichung National Nature of Science Museum, Taidung University, DC Asian Pacific American Film Festival, Film Arts Festival of Independent Cinema, Women Make Waves Festival/Tour, San Francisco Int’l Asian American Film Festival, Roxbury Film Festival, New York Int’l Asian American Film Festival/Tour, Los Angeles Asian American Film Festival, Tainan University of Arts, Women of Color Film Festival, University of Santa Cruz, Pan Asian Film Festival, University of Chicago, Chicago Asian American Showcase, National Taiwan Public TV Broadcast
+Taiwan Int’l Ethnographic Film Festival/Tour (Opening showcase), National Tsing Hua University, Taipei National U. of Arts, U. of London SOAS, New Life Exit One Documentary Series at Taipei Stock, U. of California at Irvine, Hsin-Chu Image-Visual Museum, Kaoshiong Movie Library, Taichung National Nature of Science Museum, Taidung U., DC Asian Pacific American Film Festival, Film Arts Festival of Independent Cinema, Women Make Waves Festival/Tour, San Francisco Int’l Asian American Film Festival, Roxbury Film Festival, New York Int’l Asian American Film Festival/Tour, Los Angeles Asian American Film Festival, Tainan U. of Arts, Women of Color Film Festival, U. of California at Santa Cruz, Pan Asian Film Festival, U. of Chicago, Chicago Asian American Showcase, National Taiwan Public TV Broadcast

 For information on sales and rental, go to Distribution